Yashi-9/Hardware-Sales-Insights/README.md

  ### Project Overview:

- This project deliverers a comprehensive Sales Insights solution for AtliQ Hardware, a B2B Indian Hardware company.
+ This project delivers a comprehensive Sales Insights solution for AtliQ Hardware, a B2B Indian Hardware company.
 The primary objective was to transform raw sales data into actionable intelligence, empowering data-driven strategic decision-making across sales, marketing, and finance departments.
 The solution encompassed data engineering, advanced analytics, interactive visualizations, and a financial simulation tool.

  #### Problem Statement: